Horses Are Not “Its”

 Inanimate objects are “its”.
 All animals, including horses, are living, breathing, feeling, sentient beings and should be respectfully addressed as such.

 What difference does it make?
-A lot.
+A lot more than you probably think.

 Language shapes perception which in turn sends a signal about how the subject at the center of discussion should be viewed, valued and treated.